adrianvic/adrianvic/README.md

 Hello, world!
 I'm Adrian, a 15 years old programmer, I also like music and literature.
 Well, I can't say I'm a expert in any language but I can do something in C#, Visual Basic and work with Discord.JS.
-Learning programming at https://ifc.edu.br/, expect something cool as I learn.
+Learning computing and IT at https://ifc.edu.br/, expect something cool as I learn.

 ## I'm...
 - ...not focused in any big project.